Dana A. Dorsey: Legacy

-When Dorsey died in 1940, flags were lowered to half-staff all over Miami.
-He was buried in Lincoln Memorial Park, Miami's African American cemetery during segregation.
+When Dorsey died in 1940, he was buried in Lincoln Memorial Park, Miami's African American cemetery during segregation.

 He donated to Dade County Public Schools the property at NW 71st Street and 17th Avenue on which Dorsey High School (today known as the D. A. Dorsey Educational Center) was later built.
 The D. A. Dorsey Educational Center has a rich and positive tradition in the Liberty City area of Miami as a fully operational adult education center.